 1. Diversification of Tanagers

-We are using tanagers as a model system to study species diversification.
-The tanagers represent a major radiation of about 400 species of Neotropical birds.
+For many years, we have been using tanagers as a model system to study species diversification.
+The tanagers represent a major radiation of almost 400 species of Neotropical birds, making them the largest family of songbirds.
 Compared to other avian groups, the tanagers (Passeriformes: Thraupidae) are a large clade, representing roughly 4% of all avian species and 12% of Neotropical birds.
 Although primarily known for the colorful, charismatic species in the group, many species of tanagers are more cryptically colored.
 Tanagers are also ecologically variable, and found in virtually all terrestrial habitats in the Neotropics, from dense tropical rainforest to open grasslands to high elevation regions of the Andes.
 Some species have bills adapted for eating large seeds, others feed on nectar, others fruit, and others specialize on insects.
-We are reconstructing a multi-locus molecular phylogeny (i.e., an evolutionary tree) for all species of tanagers to reveal patterns of species diversification in the group.
-This phylogeny provides an opportunity to explore correlations between rates of species diversification and rates of phenotypic evolution.
+We have reconstructed molecular phylogenies (i.e., an evolutionary trees) for tanagers to reveal patterns of species diversification in the group.
+These phylogenies provide an opportunity to explore correlations between rates of species diversification and rates of phenotypic evolution.
 Tanagers vary in many characters including plumage coloration, sexual dimorphism in plumage, vocalizations, ecological niche, beak size and shape, and other aspects of morphology.
 We are comparing rates of character evolution to species diversification using the tanager phylogeny.
-In particular, we are comparing the relationship of species diversification to changes in characters related to natural selection with changes in characters more closely associated with sexual selection.
+In particular, we are interested in the relationship of species diversification to changes in characters related to natural selection with changes in characters more closely associated with sexual selection.

 2. Evolution and Adaptation of Birds on California’s Channel Islands